What’s the Outlook for Sustainable Seafood in 2018?

 While it may be enjoyable to eat a freshly caught fish plucked straight from the sea, a frozen fish has just as much flavor and protein.
 The good news is you don’t have to drive to the coast every time you want a delicious treat — just hit the freezer section of your local supermarket instead.

 A common misconception is that a catch has to be fresh to be sustainable or nutritious, when in fact, the opposite is true.
-Did you know frozen seafood has a higher level of sustainability than a freshly caught fish?
+Did you know frozen seafood has a higher level of sustainability than freshly caught fish?
 On top of its environmental benefits, the taste level of frozen fish compared to its healthier counterparts demonstrates a catch that is just as delicious, too.

 3. Insects for Feed